LanaKhalifa/deep-learning-flood-modeling/README.md

 # 🌊 Deep Learning Flood Modeling

 This repository provides a complete pipeline for emulating hydrodynamic flood simulations using deep learning and a closure iterative model.
-The pipeline is organized into three stages:
+The pipeline is organized into three stages, which are saved as directories in the repository's root:

-1. **From Simulations to Dataloaders**: Transforms HEC-RAS (hydrodynamic simulation software) outputs and terrain inputs (.hdf and terrain .tif files) into patch-based deep learning-ready datasets of augmented terrain and water depth patches.
+1. **📁 simulations_to_data**: Transforms HEC-RAS (hydrodynamic simulation software) outputs and terrain inputs (.hdf and terrain .tif files) into patch-based deep learning-ready datasets of augmented terrain and water depth patches.
    - Directory: `simulations_to_samples/` Includes patch extraction, dataset, and dataloader generation scripts.
    - Before running: Move the large folder `hecras_simulations_results/` (shared via OneDrive) into: `simulations_to_samples/raw_data/`.
 This is necessary due to GitHub's file size limitations.
 With this, you can run the full pipeline.

-2. **Training and Validation:** Trains modified existing deep learning models as well as custom desigend ones to predict water depth at the patch level
+2. **📁 multi_architecture_training/** Trains modified existing deep learning models as well as custom desigend ones to predict water depth at the patch level
    - Directory: `multi_architecture_training/` Contains model architectures, training, and evaluation scripts.

-3. **Closure Model**: scale patch predictions to coherent full-domain predictions.
+3. **📁 full_domain_closure_best_mosel**: scale patch predictions to coherent full-domain predictions. utilizes the best architectures from the previous step.
    - Directory: `full_domain_closure_best_model/` Includes utilities to map patch predictions back to the simulation domain grid.
 ### Setup:
 ## 1. From Simulations to Dataloaders